enricozb/XaTeLite/README.md

 Here's an example: after ssh-ing into your server, run
 ```
-$ xatelite ~/math/pset4/pset4.tex -q -p 5010
+$ xatelite -f ~/math/pset4/pset4.tex -q -p 5010
 ```

-This starts an HTTP server on port 5010 and uses `-q` to silence Flask's output.
-Now if you visit your server on port 5010 through a web browser, you'll be presented with your pdf. **Refreshing recompiles the LaTeX file**.
+This starts an HTTP server on port `5010` and uses `-q` to silence Flask's output.
+Now if you visit your server on port `5010` through a web browser, you'll be presented with your pdf. **Refreshing recompiles the LaTeX file**.

 If there's a bug in your .tex file (if pdflatex returns a non-zero error code),